 Team

-Data collection and analysis: Jodie Russell (University of Birmingham).
+- Data collection and analysis: Dr Jodie Russell (University of Birmingham).

-EPIC Project investigator: Matthew Broome (University of Birmingham).
+- EPIC Project investigator: Professor Matthew Broome (University of Birmingham).

-EPIC Project partners: Michael Larkin, School of Psychology, Aston University; Rose McCabe, School of Health and Medical Science, City St George's University, London.
+- EPIC Project partners: Professor Michael Larkin, School of Psychology, Aston University; Professor Rose McCabe, School of Health and Medical Science, City St George's University, London.

 Relevant publications